 Jordan is at a crossroads, and the path it decides to take will have consequences for the region.
 For the first time since the Arab Spring protests, thousands of Jordanians from all walks of life have poured into the streets.
-In a rarity for the country, the protestors have not been led by political parties or organizations.
 What triggered the mass turnout were proposed changes to the law that would expand the tax base to include many of the humblest Jordanians, all part of an International Monetary Fund-mandated reform package that, in part, is intended to combat tax evasion.
 The reforms, championed by former Prime Minister Hani Al Mulqi, led crowds of protestors to call for King Abdullah II to sack him.
 The king did just that.
-But the protests have continued, with people demanding a change of economic policies rather than just a change of government.
-It is, in fact, a demand for substantive reform, instead of a vague desire for a change in politicians in power, such as was seen in so many other countries during the misnamed Arab Spring.
-The time for band-aid solutions in the Middle East may be over.
+But the protests continued until the new prime minister, Omar Razzaz, recanted the controversial law.

 This is not the first time that King Abdullah has replaced his prime minister to ameliorate public unhappiness.
-However, protesters will not be so easily swayed this time.
-The fact of the matter is that they want genuine changes in economic policies that will improve their deteriorating standard of living.
-And perhaps most contentiously for the state and the usual way of doing business in the country, Jordanians also want genuine political reforms, rather than simply be reminded to be grateful for the stability and security of their country.
+But the fact is, Jordan has bigger problems than the income-tax law.
+Jordanians do not want band-aid solutions anymore.
+They want genuine changes in economic policies that will improve their deteriorating standard of living.
+And perhaps most contentiously for the state, Jordanians also want genuine political reforms, rather than simply to be reminded to be grateful for the stability and security of their country.

 Jordan’s economy has been hard-hit by a series of regional crises, an interruption of gas supplies from Egypt, the influx of Syrian refugees and declining foreign aid.
 But for ordinary people, it is entrenched corruption and government overspending that are perceived as the real threat to their families’ wellbeing.
 They want to see the corrupt behind bars, and for officials to trim expenses.
 And they want to be part of the decision-making process and be represented by a parliament that is not just a rubber stamp council.
 Lastly, whatever the IMF might tell them, they are just not able to accept another tax increase that takes more bread money out of their pockets.